 At this time the only countries with Earthen Building appendices in their codes are New Zealand, Germany, the UK and France.
 The International Residential Code now has Straw Bale and Light Straw Clay appendices thanks to the hard work of many progressive architects, engineers, builders attending the Committee meetings for many years.
 They have prepared the path for Cob as well as more natural building modalities to be added on in their own appendices as well in the near future.
-Engineering testing is currently being performed at the University of Santa Clara in San Jose, CA on cob wall panels as well as individual units.
+Engineering testing has been performed in the Spring of 2018 at the University of Santa Clara in San Jose, CA by the Civil Engineering department students on cob wall panels as well as individual units.
+For more information on the results you can contact them or me.
 This is fantastic news for the future of “legal cob building” in California, the US and everywhere.
 Stay tuned here and at the Cob Research Institute’s website, or add yourself to their newsletter list.

 If your building department requires an AMMR (Alternate Means & Methods Report) , you will need to hire an engineer or architect to craft a design plan to have your cob building approved.
 It is not as complicated as it sounds and a shortcut would be to design a post and beam roof support system with non-load-bearing cob walls.
 If you live in a county that uses Code K, you are fortunate.
 It is the owner-builder code which allows you more freedom to get your non-code prescribed cob building approved.
 Currently there are 12 counties in CA that accept Code K. Please visit the Cob Research Institute’s website www.cobcode.org for the latest information on building a permitted cob building as well as references to building professionals that can help you.